Welcome to the Midwest Regional CAC Resource Library

-Here you will find a wealth of information, tools, and resources about various issues affecting MDTs, CACs, and Chapters around the country.
+Here you will find information, tools, and resources about issues affecting MDTs, CACs, and Chapters around the country.
+Please note that additional resources can be found on the Regional Children’s Advocacy Centers’ collaborative website or on other partner sites.

 Need help?
-Reach out to Kia Kehrer, if you experience any difficulty downloading the referenced materials, are in search of additional resources, or have other questions.
+Reach out to Sarah Kletter, if you experience any difficulty downloading the referenced materials, are in search of additional resources, or have other questions.

 Click on each arrow to see the resources in each category, then click on each title to open or download the document.